Cambridge-ICCS/TCTrack/README.md

 # TCTrack

-The TCTrack package provides the functionality for running tropical cyclone (TC) tracking algorithms and analysing the results.
+The TCTrack package aims to provide functionality for running tropical cyclone (TC) tracking algorithms and analysing the results.
 This can be used to compare the output of different algorithms for a variety of data sources.